jundalisay/sp/content/en/research/schopenhauer/world/vol-3/chapter-38.md

 now living generation, and therefore does not understand itself and its own present, because it cannot connect it with a past, and explain it from this; still less can it anticipate the future.

 Only through history does a nation become completely conscious of itself.
-Accordingly history is to be regarded as the rational consciousness of the human race, and is to the race what the reflected and connected consciousness is to the individual who 224 The World as Will and Idea (Vol. 3 of 3) is conditioned by reason, a consciousness through the want of which the brute is confined to the narrow, perceptible present.
+Accordingly history is to be regarded as the rational consciousness of the human race, and is to the race what the reflected and connected consciousness is to the individual who is conditioned by reason, a consciousness through the want of which the brute is confined to the narrow, perceptible present.

 Therefore every gap in history is like a gap in the recollective self-consciousness of a man; and in the presence of a monument of ancient times which has outlived the knowledge of itself, as,